 Val-d’Or’s artistic side

-Les Jardins à fleur de peau are a peaceful haven just stone’s throw from Val-d’Or.
+Les Jardins à fleur de peau are a peaceful haven just a stone’s throw from Val-d’Or.
 Plants, nature, lac Blouin, water, poetry and art all mingle to create a truly inspiring spot.

 Culture comes alive at the Centre d’exposition de Val-d’Or and Boutique souvenirs Expo-Art, as well as through a host of events, both reflections of the region’s people and the eccentric.
 Events like the tales and legends of the Festival des contes et légendes; celebration of all things Native, the Journée nationale des Autochtones; comedy at the Festival d’humour; fast-rising talent of the Festival de la relève indépendante musicale; wide-ranging instrumental music styles and genres of the Festival classique; a celebration of locally made film, the Festival de cinéma des gens d’ici…